 Chef Jon Seymour again came out to the table to explain the dish, a presentation of three cuts of Waygu beef, a fillet, a bit of beef belly and a bit of short rib paired with chickpea gnocchi with apricot reduction dressing the mizuna greens.
 Fresh young (unripe) mulberries and a delicious fresh mulberry jam finished the plate with a beautiful deep purple.

 Each cut of of beef was prepared in a unique style, the fillet seared to a perfect medium rare, the short rib slowly cooked in a beef confit, and the beef belly tenderized in milk for a week before being finished over low heat to allow the connective tissue to break down.

 The fillet was juicy and tender with a rich marbling and a deep red color in the center.
 The short rib was tender, the confit technique infusing the short rib with a deep intense flavor.
 The beef belly was tender but a bit chewy but very rich tasting.

 The chickpea gnocchi was nutty and dense, and paired well with the apricot reduction.
-Mrs. Nom did not like the chickpea gnocchi, as she felt it was slightly to firm, almost a bit undercooked.
-I thought the gnocchi was good (I ate the rest of Mrs. Nom’s,), but not on par with the beef.
+Leah did not like the chickpea gnocchi, as she felt it was slightly to firm, almost a bit undercooked.
+I thought the gnocchi was good (I ate the rest of Leah’s), but not on par with the beef.